rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 </target>
 ```

-Restart the service and check if your configuration is present
+Restart the service and check if your configuration is present.

     systemctl restart tgt
     tgtadm --mode target --op show